-Career Preparedness B - Semester Only (22153G0522) Suggested to pair this with Health course during sophomore year No fee required
+Career Preparedness B - Semester Only (22153G0522)

+No fee required

 This state required course prepares students with content knowledge and skills in the areas of career development and academic planning, computer skill application, and financial literacy.
 Also, this course is designed to meet the required 20-hour online experience.